 It takes just six days for a cargo ship to make the trip from New Bedford to the Port of Tuxpan, in Veracruz, Mexico.
-That is just right to send New Bedford fish to Mexico, and to bring fresh Mexican produce to Massachusetts.
+That is just about right for sending New Bedford fish to Mexico, or to bring fresh Mexican produce to Massachusetts.

 On Wednesday, New Bedford officials signed a “sister port” agreement with Tuxpan, hoping to turn the city into a significant import-export hub, create hundreds of jobs, expand imports, and open up Mexican markets to Massachusetts companies.

 The agreement could also lead to less expensive shipments of fruits and vegetables from Mexico to Massachusetts.
 A nonstop, all-water route “offers cheaper service in a similar time frame as trucking the cargo would,” said Ed Anthes-Washburn, acting port director in New Bedford.

 With the agreement in place, officials will now try to bring together distributors and shipping companies to get goods flowing between both ports.
 “We’re trying to get the right companies in the same room so that the deals can be made,” said Anthes-Washburn.

 The opportunity seems ripe.
 Tuxpan is the closest port to Mexico City and the 20 million inhabitants in its metropolitan area.
 The port and the city will be connected by a new highway by the end of the year.

 As for New Bedford, it is the number one fishing port in the United States as measured by catch value — more than $306 million in 2011 — and already hosts extensive cold storage facilities that can be used for processing shipments of perishable goods, such as produce.
 The two ports plan to encourage business from Mexican produce exporters who want to get into the New England and eastern Canadian markets.